 DEPENDENCE ON DEALERS.
 The Company is dependent upon establishing and maintaining relationships with unaffiliated Dealers to supply it with Contracts.
-During the three- and six-month periods ended June 30, 2004, no Dealer accounted for more than 1.0% of the Contracts purchased by the Company.
+During the three- and nine-month periods ended September 30, 2004, no Dealer accounted for as much as 1.0% of the Contracts purchased by the Company.
 The Dealer Agreements do not require Dealers to submit a minimum number of Contracts for purchase by the Company.
 The failure of Dealers to submit Contracts that meet the Company's underwriting criteria would have a material adverse effect on the Company's financial condition, results of operations and liquidity.